Moral Alignment for LLM Agents: Fine-tuning Methodology

 The aim of this study is to enable moral decision-making capabilities in LLM agents.
 We perform fine-tuning based on a single environment - the \textit{IPD}.
 However, we aim to mobilize the general decision-making elements of the model in playing the game, rather than allowing it to retrieve memorized responses for the Prisoner's Dilemma that were present in its pre-training data.
 For this reason, in our prompt we use a structured, \textit{implicit} representation of the \textit{IPD} as a general decision-making game, without actually stating the terms ``Prisoner's Dilemma'', ``cooperation'' or ``defection''.
-We represent the actions \textit{Cooperate} and \textit{Defect} using the strings \textit{action1} and \textit{action2} - these should appear irrelevant to the \textit{IPD} in terms of training data, and reflect rather uncommon tokens for the model (see Section \ref{appdx:otherprompts} in the Appendix for an illustration of the prompt).
+We represent the actions \textit{Cooperate} and \textit{Defect} using the strings \textit{action1} and \textit{action2} - these should appear irrelevant to the \textit{IPD} in terms of training data, and reflect rather uncommon tokens for the model.
 Finally, to ensure that the ordering of \textit{C}/\textit{D} as \textit{action1}/\textit{action2} was not impacting the model's decision-making during fine-tuning, we also re-ran our baseline training experiment with the action symbols reversed.
-While certain behaviors early on in the training differed slightly (potentially due to different distributions in the non-fine-tuned LLM), the overall learning dynamics did not change (see Section \ref{appdx:action_pairs_vsTFT_vsaction21} in the Appendix for the results).
+While certain behaviors early on in the training differed slightly (potentially due to different distributions in the non-fine-tuned LLM), the overall learning dynamics did not change (see Appendix \ref{appdx:action_pairs_vsTFT_vsaction21} for the results).